The Hard quota on disk space is not available for editing at Domains > example.com > Web Hosting Access page:

 Available value indicates the actual state of a resource or a service in the system.

 Clicking OK will initiate setting the subscription values according to the available values.

-PLESK_ERROR: ERR [panel] Unable to apply plan changes to domain.
+ERR [panel] Unable to apply plan changes to domain.
 Error: The plan was not applied because of problems with the following functionality: hard disk quota is not supported due to configuration of server file system

-Unconfigured disk quota in an operating system.
+Unconfigured disk quota on operating system level.